AdobeDocs/experience-manager-65.it-IT/help/forms/using/admin-help/registering-as-a-user.md

 ---
 title: Registrazione come utente
 seo-title: Registering as a User
-description: Scopri come utilizzare i documenti protetti da policy ricevuti da un utente per la sicurezza dei documenti, anche se si è esterni all’organizzazione dell’utente.
+description: Scopri come utilizzare i documenti protetti tramite policy ricevuti da un utente di Document Security, anche se sei esterno all’organizzazione dell’utente.
 seo-description: Learn how you can use policy-protected documents that you receive from an document security user, even if you are external to the user’s organization.
 uuid: 4648b358-f545-434f-a3b2-2937e961dc64
 products: SG_EXPERIENCEMANAGER/6.5/FORMS